-NB: For your PACT Teaching Event in which you complete daily reflections, this weekly journal will not be required.
+NB: For your PACT Teaching Event in which you complete daily reflections, the weekly goals and reflection will not be required.

-- 4. Maintain a 3-ring binder of all materials you have used/created during the semester for your two classes.
-Your binder should include
+5. Maintain a 3-ring binder/portfolio of all materials you have used/created during the semester for your two classes.
+Your portfolio should include

-- a) unit plans

-- b) full daily lesson plans with standards, objectives, activities, and handouts

-- c) student work (used for modeling and illustrating assessment strategies)

-- d) quizzes

-- e) tests

-- f) overheads, PPTs

-- g) up-to-date grade documents

-- h) seating charts

-- i) sample graded student work

-- j) observation reports and evaluations from university supervisor
+- a) unit plans - b) all lesson plans detailing standards, objectives, activities, sequencing, implementation, and assessments - c) variety of student work, including essays, with assessments/rubrics - d) tests and quizzes with assessments - e) Powerpoints/overhead transparencies that display content - f) grade documents for the current grading period - g) seating charts - h) observation reports and assessments from your mentor teacher and university supervisor; for interns from your on-site coach and university supervisor - i) weekly reflections with annotations

-Please give your up-to-date binder to your university supervisor each time she/he visits your classroom.
+Please give your up-to-date binder/portfolio to your university supervisor each time she/he visits your classroom.